+- Accessible or Inaccessible

+- Cosmetic

+- Deficiency or Deficient

+- Performance or Perform

+- Specialized Tools "Without using Specialized Tools"

 - Specialized Procedures "Without using Specialized Procedures"

 - Limited Visual Survey

 - Basic Operation of the Systems and Components

 - General Condition

 - At the Time of Inspection

 - Parts, Components, and Systems

 - Determine

 - Conditions beyond the control of the inspector reasonably prevent inspection of ...

 - The conditions or materials are hazardous to the health or safety of the inspector to ...